chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 class: center,middle
 .section[
 Chapter 3
-Interpolations, Variables, and Outputs
+Expressions, Variables, and Outputs
 ]

 ???
 **In this chapter we'll learn some helpful tools to build reusable Terraform code.**

 ---
-name: interpolations-1
+name: expressions-1
-Interpolations
+Expressions
 -------------------------
 Powerful tool to reference data from other locations in Terraform code, perform functions, and iterate.